ThinkUpLLC/ThinkUp/extras/scripts/README.md

-#  ThinkTank Scripts
+#  ThinkUp Scripts

-Bash scripts that automate common use and development tasks in ThinkTank.
+Bash scripts that automate common use and development tasks in ThinkUp.

 ## autodeploy (for developers testing file changes)

-Automates the process of uploading ThinkTank changes to your webserver when you're editing them locally.
+Automates the process of uploading ThinkUp changes to your webserver when you're editing them locally.

 * `autodeploy-scp` - autodeploy via SCP
 * `autodeploy-conf` - configuration